aimeos/aimeos-typo3/README.md

 * Log into the TYPO3 back end
 * Click on ''Admin Tools::Extension Manager'' in the left navigation
 * Click the icon with the little plus sign left from the Aimeos list entry (looks like a lego brick)

-**Caution:** For TYPO3 8.7, install the **RealURL extension before the Aimeos extension** to get nice looking URLs.
-Otherwise, RealURL doesn't rewrite the parameters even if you install RealURL afterwards!
-TYPO3 9.5 and later creates SEO friendly URLs itself by adding rules to the site config (https://aimeos.org/docs/TYPO3/Route_configuration).

 ![Install Aimeos TYPO3 extension](https://aimeos.org/docs/images/Aimeos-typo3-extmngr-install.png)